-Destination The designated register is for entering a URL with length limit 255 page URL words.
+The designated register is for entering a URL with length limit 255 words.
 After entering the URL, please enter value 1 in the Command address ID address to go to the destination page.
-Current page Character LIDI of anyone and the length limit is 355 mands URL address Shows the URL of current page, the length limit is 255 words.
+Current page Shows the URL of current page, the length limit is 255 words.
+URL address